LYA 2025:

 Programs, Classes, and Speakers

-Love Your Alley events and speakers are scheduled throughout the month of May to help participants learn about birds, native plants, garden design and much more!
+Love Your Alley events and speakers are scheduled throughout April and May to help us learn about native plants, beneficial insects, and making the most out of rain collection!

-5/2 Every Yard Counts: personal contributions to bird conservation with Matthew Shumar, BPL, 7:00
+5/2/24 Every Yard Counts: personal contributions to bird conservation with Matthew Shumar

 Despite global conservation efforts and successes, many bird species have continued to decline over the past century.
 These declines received significant attention recently with the published paper in Science, detailing the loss of 3 billion birds in North America, as well as Audubon’s report on the impacts from climate change.
 Many of the species detailed in these reports are Neotropical migrants and cover vast amounts of land annually.
 Join us to learn about how you can make your yards and homes bird-friendly and support populations of migratory birds.

-5/8 Know Your Niche: Right Plant, Right Place in the Residential Garden with Josh Zingg from Scioto Gardens
+5/8/24 Know Your Niche: Right Plant, Right Place in the Residential Garden with Josh Zingg

-5/15 Birdscaping: Gardening for our Feathered Friends with James Muller, Bexley Public Library, 7:00
+5/15/24 Birdscaping: Gardening for our Feathered Friends with James Muller

 In this talk, we will delve into the fascinating world of creating bird-friendly habitats right in your own backyard by leveraging the incredible benefits of native plants.
 We’ll explore the symbiotic relationship between native flora and avian wildlife, providing a blueprint for transforming your outdoor space into a haven for diverse bird species.